|

 was situated at 108 Duke Street.
 This pub was demolished, along with

-The Ship, in the 1950s to make way for a
+The Ship, in the 1950s to make way for

-The John Paul Jones, was built on the combined site of both pubs. |
+The John Paul Jones, was built in front of the combined sites of both pubs. |

 |